miku/esbulk/README.md

 ```

 Please note that, in such a case, some documents are indexed and some are not.
-Your index will be in an inconsistant state, since there is not transactional
+Your index will be in an inconsistent state, since there is not transactional
 bracket around the indexing process.

 However, using defaults (parallism: number of cores) on a single node setup